List of Top 10 Limitations of Financial Statement

 The intangible assets of the Company are not recorded on the balance sheet.
 Intangible assets include brand value, the reputation of the Company earned over a period of time which helps it generate more sales, is not included in the balance sheet.
 However, if the Company has done any expense on intangible assets they are recorded on the financial statements.
 This is, in general, a problem for start-ups which based on the domain knowledge create a huge intellectual property but since they have not been in business for long could not generate enough sales.
 Hence, their intangible assets are not recorded on the financial statements and neither reflected in the sales.

 The financial statements are subject to fraud.
 There are many motives behind having fraudulent practices and thereby skewing the financial results of the Company.
 If the management is to receive a bonus or the promoters would like to raise the price of the share they tend to show good results of the Company’s performance by using fraudulent accounting practices, creating fraud sales, etc. These can be caught by the analysts if the Company’s performance exceeds the industry norms.

 The financial statements should be audited by an auditor, however, if they are not, they are of minimal use to the readers.
 If no one has verified the accounting practices of the Company, operations and general controls of the Company there will be no audit opinion.
-An audit opinion which accompanies the financial statements highlights various financial issues (if any) in the reports.
+An audit opinion that accompanies the financial statements highlights various financial issues (if any) in the reports.

 Although many financial statements have a comment that these contain the forward-looking statement, however, no prediction about the business could be made using these statements.
 The financial statements provide the historical performance of the Company; many analysts use this information and predict the sales and profit of the Company in future quarters.
 However, it is prone to many assumptions.
 Thus, financial statements as a standalone cannot provide any prediction on the future performance of the Company.